jeffwidman/bitbucket-issue-migration/README.md

                             Your Bitbucket username.
 This is only necessary when migrating private Bitbucket repositories.

-      -n, --dry-run         Perform a dry run and print everything.
+      -n, --dry-run         Simulate issue migration to confirm issues can be extracted from Bitbucket and converted by this script.
+                            Nothing will be copied to GitHub.

       -f SKIP, --skip SKIP  The number of Bitbucket issues to skip.
 Note that if Bitbucket issues were deleted, they are already